 Platinum, reactive metals (titanium, niobium, etc.) and steel are not currently available.

 Color vs. Karat: The gold karats above are selected for maximum color contrast and beauty in the finished piece.
+I prefer palladium white gold to traditional white gold as the latter contains nickel, a common allergen.
 Liners and settings in other karats are available.

 Patterns are produced by a combination of twisting and carving the mokume laminate.
 Available patterns are Woodgrain, Star, and Desert.
 The number of twists will produce different effects in the pattern to create Loose Woodgrain (2 twists,) Tight Woodgrain (3+ twists,) Loose Star (4 stars) or Tight Star (5+ stars.)
 The Star pattern may also be carved to produce a Swirly Star pattern.
 The patterns are each developed to fit symmetrically around the band, with attention to band width and ring size.